Ellisthion/dnd/docs/world/world-overview.md

 ### Eastern Steppes
 To the east past the mountains are endless grasslands, inhabited by nomadic tribes of wood elves, orcs, and goliaths.
 ### Southern Deserts
 Stories tell of deserts to the south, inhabited by dark elves.
+There is a dark elf order of spellcasters known as the Duskblades who often travel to Rochekell for trade.
 ## Differences From Other D&D Worlds
 If you are familiar with other D&D settings, such as the Forgotten Realms, there are a few key differences you may want to be aware of: